oracle-livelabs/database/patch-me-if-you-can/07-advanced-patching/advanced-patching.md

     -- Be sure to hit RETURN
     ```

-7. Restart the database in the previous Oracle home.
-Connect to the database.
+7. Connect to the database.

     ```
     <copy>